Arnav-R-Das/AchieveIt/README.md

 Hey! <br>
 When it comes to task managment, I just love using good ol' pen-n-paper. <br>
-But facing certain issues prompted me to put recreate my task managemnt system into a web app.
+But facing certain issues prompted me to put recreate my task management system into a web app.

 #

 ### ADD
 - **QUICKLY ADD** tasks <br>
-  Minimal use of the mouse, because typing is faster
+  - Minimal use of the mouse, because typing is faster
+  - WIP: Various shorthands for minimized keystrokes
+  - WIP: Shortcuts
 - Add **DEADLINES**
 - **SCHEDULE** tasks
 - WIP: Add **SUB-TASKS**